 Iy = moment of inertia about minor or y-axis (in4)

-J = torsional constant (in4) from the AISC manual pages _______________.
+J = torsional constant (in4) from the AISC manual.

-Cw = warping constant (in6) from the AISC manual pages _______________.
+Cw = warping constant (in6) from the AISC manual.

 This equation is valid for ELASTIC lateral torsional buckling only (like the Euler equation).
 That is it will work only as long as the cross-section is elastic and no portion of the cross-section has yielded.